 STEP 2.
 When the scan is completing, you can choose the target files.
 Moreover, "Deep Scan" is offered to have a further scanning.

 STEP 3.
-After that, click "Recover" button to finish data recovery.
+After that, click "Recover" button to finish data recovery when the request could not be performed because of an i/o device error.

 Usually, loose connection between hardware and computer will lead to I/O device error.